Genesys Chat Routing (CE18) for Genesys Engage cloud

 Story and Business Context

 Communication between businesses and consumers is changing at a rapid pace.
 When it comes to interacting with businesses, consumers want to connect like they connect with their friends and family.
-With this solution we support Asynchronous by default where the interactions are long-lived and improve Agent Handle Time, Agent utilization and consumer satisfaction.
+With this solution, we support Asynchronous by default where the interactions are long-lived and improves Agent Handle Time, Agent utilization, and consumer satisfaction.

 Use Case Benefits*

 The following benefits are based on benchmark information captured from Genesys customers and may vary based on industry, lines of business or Genesys product line:

 |Improved Employee Utilization||Improved agent occupancy due to Asynchronous and long-lived Chat Sessions.|

 |Improved First Contact Resolution||Improved First Contact Resolution by routing interactions to an expert through skills based routing|

 |Increased Revenue||Routing revenue-generating opportunities to best resources through skills-based routing increases revenue|

 |Reduced Handle Time||In single view, agent is able to see the entire chat session history before choosing the chat and can be aware about the context of the support request.
 This capability can save great time for agents.|